Hwa Chong Institution: Hwa Chong Family of Schools

 Under the umbrella Hwa Chong family of schools, HCI is affiliated to Hwa Chong International School (HCIS) and Hwa Chong Institution Boarding School (HCIBS).
 All three schools share the same prefix in their names, and are located in the same main campus.
 However, in spite of the multi-sharing, each school possesses its own set of facilities, though students from the different schools may access and use the facilities in other schools.

 HCIS is a co-educational, private independent international school offering a six-year programme from Grade 7 (11–13 years old) to Grade 12 that leads to the International Baccalaureate (IB) Diploma.
 In the interim years, the students will sit for the International General Certificate of Secondary Education (IGCSE).
 HCIS saw its final batch of graduating IGCSE students and the first batch of graduating IB students in 2010.

 HCIBS is the institution's boarding school, accommodating HCI's international scholars.
 It also houses international scholars studying in other local schools such as Singapore Chinese Girls' School and Bukit Panjang Government High School.
 Local Singaporean boarders staying in the boarding school are participants of HCI's Integrated Boarding Programme.
 The boarding complex was designed by architect Kenzo Tange, consisting of seven six-storey halls providing accommodation for up to 1,000 boarders or guests.

 Campus

 The main campus of HCI in Bukit Timah covers 72 acres, making it one of the largest campuses in Southeast Asia.
 The campus land is shared among the Hwa Chong family of schools, which also include Hwa Chong International School and Hwa Chong Institution Boarding School.
 Also onsite is the Bukit Timah campus of the Singapore University of Social Sciences and its administrative headquarters.
 Despite the multi-sharing, each entity possesses its own set of facilities, marked by certain perimeters.
+The school also has a national monument in its campus.

 Main Campus

+Clock Tower

+The 31-metre tall clock tower of the school is a national monument.
+It is the only school in Singapore to have a national monument in its campus.
+It is built in the neoclassical architectural style.
+It was built in 1925 by Swan & Maclaren and was funded by donations of the Chinese community.
+The clock tower was gazetted as a national monument in 1999.
+The classrooms in the building which holds the clock tower is used for special programmes.